google/grr-doc/maintaining-and-tuning/scaling.md

   - Control how many of each component to run on each machine (see next section for details)

+For scaling the fleetspeak communication framework, see [the instructions in the fleetspeak section](../fleetspeak/scaling.md).

 ## Component Performance Needs